zowe/docs-site/docs/user-guide/install-zowe-zos-convenience-build.md

 ZWESVSTC | JCL to start Zowe
-ZWEXMSTC | JCL to start the Zowe cross memory server ZWESIP00 | Parmlib member for the cross memory server ZWESASTC | Started task JCL for the cross memory Auxillary server ZWESIPRG | Console commands to APF authorize the cross memory server load library ZWESISCH | PPT entries required by Cross memory server and its Auxiliary address spaces to run in Key(4)
+ZWEXMSTC | JCL to start the Zowe cross memory server ZWESIP00 | Parmlib member for the cross memory server ZWESASTC | Started task JCL for the cross memory Auxiliary server ZWESIPRG | Console commands to APF authorize the cross memory server load library ZWESISCH | PPT entries required by Cross memory server and its Auxiliary address spaces to run in Key(4)